-The Education Department is comprised of three Initial Teacher Certification programs of study: Childhood Education (CED), Adolescence Education (AED), and Physical Education (PE).
+The Education Department is comprised of three Initial Teacher Certification programs of study: Childhood Education (CED), and Adolescence Education (AED).
 In order to be considered for admission into any one of the three programs of study, a student must first meet several criteria:

 - Grade of B or better in ED 1201-Foundations of Education and ED 2020-Educational Psychology, as well as departmental approval